Waterproof Mattress & Pressure Relief Mattress Range

-If yourself or somebody in your care is permanently or temporarily bed bound, a pressure relieving mattress could benefit them greatly.
-Traditionally, we try to prevent pressure ulcers by regularly turning an individual.
+If you or somebody in your care is permanently or temporarily required to spend long periods of time laying down, a pressure relieving mattress could be of great benefit.
+Traditionally, we attempt to prevent pressure ulcers by regularly turning an individual.
 This can be uncomfortable, stressful, tiring and potentially painful.

 Our pressure relief mattresses are designed to distribute applied pressure evenly across the body.
 As such, there is no need for turning.
 They provide the high levels of support and comfort that those in need require.
-We craft them from high-quality materials and utilise advanced cutting techniques to provide exceptional results time and time again.
+We craft them from high-quality materials and utilise advanced cutting techniques to help provide optimal levels of pressure releif and enhance airflow.